yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/security/enable-encryption-in-transit.md

 If you are enabling client-to-node TLS, make sure to copy the client certificate and client key to each of the nodes.

-In addition, verify the following:
+In addition, ensure the following:

 - The file names and file paths of different certificates and keys are identical across all the database nodes.
-For example, if you name your CA root certificate as `ca.crt` on one node, then name it `ca.crt` on all the nodes.
-Similarly, if you copy `ca.crt` to `/opt/yugabyte/keys` on one node, then copy `ca.crt` to the same path on other nodes.
+For example, if you name your CA root certificate as `ca.crt` on one node, then you must name it `ca.crt` on all the nodes.
+Similarly, if you copy `ca.crt` to `/opt/yugabyte/keys` on one node, then you must copy `ca.crt` to the same path on other nodes.
 - The yugabyte system user has read permissions to all the certificates and keys.

 **Step 3**: Create a CA-signed certificate in YugabyteDB Anywhere, as follows: